cbarber-silver/CFG-Zero-star/README.md

 ## 🔑 License

 This code is licensed under Apache-2.0.
-The framework is fully open for academic research and also allows free commercial usage.
+The framework is fully open for academic research and also allows any commercial usage.

 ## Disclaimer